You don't have to look far to see the use cases of AI in healthcare – diagnostics, robotic surgery,...

 To find your practice’s actual numbers, you may need to get your accountant involved.
 They can tell you your current overhead and how much you’re spending in different areas.
 If it doesn’t match up with industry benchmarks, you can definitely shave off some expenses.

-When you review your numbers, focus on the following:
+When reviewing your numbers for a medical practice business plan, focus on the following:

-This is the overarching goal for your action plan.
+This is the overarching goal for your action plan when analyzing medical practice overhead, focusing on improving financial management.

 MGMA, the Medical Group Management Association, suggests there are three options for reducing medical practice overhead: